The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Sturm's theorem for real polynomials

-\begin{remark} The technical Condition (2) can be replaced by the simpler but more restrictive condition that $A_k, C_k > 0$ on $[a,b]$.
-The linear relation (1) then resembles the mean value property of harmonic functions, here discretized to a graph in form of a chain. \end{remark}

-\begin{Annotation} \textbf{(A historic example)} For many applications the case $A_k = C_k = 1$ suffices, but the general setting is more flexible: $A_k$ and $C_k$ can absorb positive factors and thus purge the polynomials $S_{k+1}$ and $S_{k-1}$ of irrelevancy.
-The following example is taken from Kronecker (1872) citing Gauss (1849) in his course \textit{Theorie der algebraischen Gleichungen}.
+For many calulcations $A_k = C_k = 1$ suffices, as in \sref{sub:EuclideanChains}, but the general setting is more flexible because $A_k$ and $C_k$ can absorb positive factors and thus purge $S_{k+1}$ and $S_{k-1}$ of irrelevancy.
+Sturm chains as in \eqref{eq:AlgebraicSturmCondition} also occur naturally for orthogonal polynomials.

+\begin{Annotation} \textbf{(A historical example)} The following example is taken from Kronecker (1872) citing Gauss (1849) in his course \textit{Theorie der algebraischen Gleichungen}.
 [Notes written by Kurt Hensel, archived at the University of Strasbourg, available at \link{num-scd-ulp.u-strasbg.fr/429}, page 165.]

 \begin{Example} We consider $P_0 = X^7 - 28 X^4 + 480$ and its derivative $P_1 = P_0' = 7X^2 ( X^4 - 16 X )$.
 We set $S_0 = P_0$ and $S_1 = X^4 - 16 X$, neglecting the positive factor $7X^2$.
 We wish to calculate $\Ind_a^b(\frac{P_1}{P_0}) = \Ind_a^b(\frac{S_1}{S_0})$ by constructing a suitable Sturm chain.
 Euclidean division yields $P_2 = (X^3-12) S_1 - S_0 = 192 X - 480$, which we reduce to $S_2 = 2X-5$.
 Likewise $P_3 = \frac{1}{16}( 8X^3 + 20 X^2 + 50 X - 3)S_2 - S_1 = \frac{15}{16}$ is reduced to $S_3 = 1$.
-We thus obtain a judiciously reduced Sturm chain $(S_0,S_1,S_2,S_3)$ of the form $A_k S_{k+1} + B_k S_{k} + C_k S_{k-1} = 0$ with $A_k C_k > 0$. \end{Example} \end{Annotation}
+We thus obtain a judiciously reduced Sturm chain $(S_0,S_1,S_2,S_3)$ of the form $A_k S_{k+1} + B_k S_{k} + C_k S_{k-1} = 0$ with $A_k, C_k > 0$. \end{Example} \end{Annotation}

-\begin{Annotation} \textbf{(Orthogonal polynomials)} Sturm sequences naturally occur for real \emph{orthogonal polynomials} $P_0,P_1,P_2,\dots$, where $\deg P_k = k$ for all $k \in \NN$.
-Here is a concrete and simple example: